French law on secularity and conspicuous religious symbols in schools: Legal arguments against

-Opposition
+Responses from beyond France

 Human rights NGOs

 Some international human rights' organisations criticised the law.
 Human Rights Watch stated:

 The proposed law is an unwarranted infringement on the right to religious practice.
 For many Muslims, wearing a headscarf is not only about religious expression, it is about religious obligation.

 The United States Commission on International Religious Freedom said:

 In February 2004, the Commission issued a public statement expressing concern over the proposed new law.
 The Commission expressed particular concern that the proposed restrictions may violate France's international human rights commitments.
 The Commission also stated that though increased immigration in France in recent years has created new challenges for the French government, including integration of these immigrants into French society as well as problems of public order, these challenges should be addressed directly, and not by inappropriately limiting the right to freedom of thought, conscience, religion, and belief.
 The French government's promotion of its understanding of the principle of secularism should not result in violations of the internationally recognized individual right to freedom of religion or belief.

 In 2012, the United Nations Human Rights Committee stated that the expulsion of a Sikh pupil from his school in 2008 because of his Sikh turban or keski was a violation of the International Covenant on Civil and Political Rights signed by France.